blue2609/aws_secret_param_manager/README.md

 This project aims to create our own internal library which provides these 2 functionalities:

 - Allow developers (and maybe other team in the business) to create new parameter in our AWS environments easily
-- Allow developers to pull the value of a parameter easily to their codebase
+- Allow developers to compare parameters and their values in different AWS accounts easily

 # Setting up new Parameter